nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 06.md

 I see.
 For damage.
 I will go ahead and, I'll I'll do that spell.
 Nope.
 That did not do what I wanted to.

 Here we go.
 We'll do runic weapon.
-I think I've got Carson targeted.
+I think I've got Karsten targeted.
 Do anything else I need to do?
 Nope.

-Carson just needs to pull the spell effect runic weapon onto his character sheet.
+Karsten just needs to pull the spell effect runic weapon onto his character sheet.
 Her character.
 Perfect.
 Or onto his character, and he should be good.
 Perfect.

 You officially only have one level one rank one spell slot remaining.
 Mhmm.
 And we're gonna burn through these puppies.
 And you haven't even entered the dungeon yet.
 Oh, yeah.